Hey, welcome to my "What is Litecoin?" guide!

 Now you know the basic process of how a Litecoin transaction works, let’s look a little deeper at how good the technology really is!

 So, the whole point of Litecoin was to improve on Bitcoin’s flaws, right?
-So how do they compare?
+Well, then - how do they compare?
 Well, each Bitcoin block takes 10 minutes to confirm.
-Litecoin is 4 times faster than this at 2.5 minutes.
+Litecoin is 4 times faster than this, at 2.5 minutes.
 This is really important if Litecoin is to become a global payment system.

 After 2.5 minutes, the block has 1 confirmation.
 This means that it can’t be reversed.
 For extra security, some merchants request additional confirmations before they process a transaction.
 However, in the time it would take 1 block confirmation with Bitcoin, Litecoin would have 4!

 Another important thing to consider is how scalable the Litecoin blockchain is.
 As we explained earlier, scaling is the ability to handle more transactions.
 However, there is always a limit to what is possible.